renaissance-publishing/renaissance/content/chapters/12-injury-and-recovery.md

 Characters can *convalesce*, spending time resting and relaxing (possibly with the support of doctors, priests or other healers) to recover from their physical and mental wounds.

-Long-Term Care can provide physical care, psychological care, or both—a character convalescing at a peaceful temple could receive both physical and mental care at the same time, for example.
+Long-Term Care can provide physical care, psychological care, or both — a character convalescing at a peaceful temple could receive both physical and mental care at the same time, for example.
 A character who rests and receives medical care heals more quickly: instead of their natural healing, for each day a character spends resting and recovering, they recover 3 DV; they heal one wound every 4 days, after all damage has been healed.
 Likewise, a character who spends time resting and processing their traumas recovers more quickly: instead of their natural healing, they heal 3 SV per day, and they heal one Trauma per week after all stress has been healed.